Rhinoplasty Recovery: All Aftercare Tips You Need to KnowFacial Plastic Surgery

 On the first days after rhinoplasty, there are two tampons inside your nose and a splint on it.
 So you can't clean either inside or outside of it.
 When the splints and tampons are removed, you can gently clean your nose in this way:

 - Dip a cotton ball in a small amount of hydrogen peroxide.
 Then, gently insert it into the nostrils and wipe off the dried blood.
-It will help if you wash your nose with hydrogen peroxide twice daily when you wake up and before sleep.
+It will help to wash your nose with hydrogen peroxide twice daily when you wake up and before sleep.

 - After rinsing with hydrogen peroxide, apply an OTC antibiotic ointment inside the nose with a clean finger or cotton swab.
-Polysporin, Neosporin, and bacitracin are topical antibiotic creams used to remove dried blood and prevent infection.
+Polysporin, Neosporin, and bacitracin are topical antibiotic creams that remove dried blood and prevent infection.

 - If there are blood clots in your nose and you can't breathe properly seven days after the surgery, use a saline spray to remove the clots and moisturize the nasal cavities.
 Most rhinoplasty surgeons recommend using saline spray four times daily and two puffs in each nostril.